 - Don Nicholl is still well-known in the screenwriting community today, but not exactly for his writing.
 After he died in 1980, his widow Gee established the Nicholl Fellowships in Screenwriting in his memory.
 Now administered by the Academy of Motion Picture Arts and Sciences, it's far and away the most prestigious annual competition for amateur screenwriters.

 - David Mirkin wrote seven episodes.
-Mirkin is best known as co-creator and co-executive producer of Get a Life.
+Mirkin is best known as co-creator and co-executive producer of Get a Life, as well as the showrunner for The Simpsons's fifth and sixth seasons.

 - Roger Shulman and John Baskin wrote four episodes and served as producers.
 Both are best known as creators and executive producers of Crazy Like a Fox.